-Taking positive action The Infrastructure Sustainability Council supports the development of common capability on modern slavery across the infrastructure sector.
+Taking positive action

+The Infrastructure Sustainability Council supports the development of common capability on modern slavery across the infrastructure sector.
 The following three pillars provide structure to where and how organisations can make a significant positive impact towards the eradication of slavery.

-1. Collaborate with industry partners to foster transparency of modern slavery risk disclosure while building capability and a consistent approach on modern slavery risk management.
-2. Embed in the corporate strategy the influence of modern slavery risk management through a policy framework.
-3. Test the business response to realistic modern slavery risk scenarios and ensure the response takes into account potential victims.
+- 1. Collaborate with industry partners to foster transparency of modern slavery risk disclosure while building capability and a consistent approach on modern slavery risk management. - 2.
+Embed in the corporate strategy the influence of modern slavery risk management through a policy framework. - 3.
+Test the business response to realistic modern slavery risk scenarios and ensure the response takes into account potential victims.

-Driving outcomes with the IS Rating Scheme Relevant IS v1.2 and IS v2.1 Credits The IS Rating Scheme provides a framework that supports infrastructure projects and operators to assess and address modern slavery across their supply chains and significantly strengthen their response to modern slavery risk across the asset lifecycle.
+Driving outcomes with the IS Rating Scheme

+Relevant IS v1.2 and IS v2.1 Credits

+The IS Rating Scheme provides a framework that supports infrastructure projects and operators to assess and address modern slavery across their supply chains and significantly strengthen their response to modern slavery risk across the asset lifecycle.
 These credits focus on management systems and leadership, sustainable procurement, materials use, legacy, and workforce sustainability.

-IS Rating Tool Relevant IS v1.2 Relevant IS v2.1 Key points to consider - focus area Credits Credits Management systems, Leadership and Decision Making Man-1 Sustainability leadership and commitment Man-2 Risk and opportunity management Man-4 Inspection and Auditing Man-5 Reporting and Review Man-6 Knowledge sharing Man-7 Decision Making Lea-1 Integrating Sustainability Lea-2 Risks and Opportunities Lea-3 Knowledge Sharing Ecn-1 Options Assessment IS v1.2 and IS v2.1 credits align to: The recognition of modern slavery as a material risk for the project and the development of SMART sustainability targets to address it.
-Actions include: Publication of modern slavery management commitments (via policy or public statement) or adoption of a targeted risk-based approach to address modern slavery in the supply chain.
-Identification of modern slavery risks across the asset's design, construction, and operations.
-Implementation of modern slavery risk assessment at a project or organisational level.
-Sharing modern slavery knowledge above and beyond the project boundary, contrubuting to the broader industry, and promoting collaboration.
-The consideration of modern slavery risk in the economic evaluation of the asset and decision-making when conducting the project's multi-criteria options assessment.
+IS Rating Tool - focus area Relevant IS v1.2 Credits Relevant IS v2.1 Credits Key points to consider Management systems, Leadership and Decision Making Man-1 Sustainability leadership and commitment Man-2 Risk and opportunity management Man-4 Inspection and Auditing Man-5 Reporting and Review Man-6 Knowledge sharing Man-7 Decision Making Lea-1 Integrating Sustainability Lea-2 Risks and Opportunities Lea-3 Knowledge Sharing Ecn-1 Options Assessment IS v1.2 and IS v2.1 credits align to: The recognition of modern slavery as a material risk for the project and the development of SMART sustainability targets to address it.
+Actions include:

 IS Rating Tool - focus area Relevant IS v1.2 Credits Relevant IS v2.1 Credits Key points to consider Sustainable Procurement Pro-1 Commitment to sustainable procurement Pro-2 Identification of suppliers Pro-3 Supplier evaluation and contract award Pro-4 Managing supplier performance Spr-1 Sustainable Procurement Strategy Spr-2 Supplier Assessment and Selection Spr-3 Contract and Supplier Management IS v1.2 and IS v2.1 credits align to: The implementation of a sustainable procurement strategy or policy that considers modern slavery risk in the supply chain of the asset.
 Actions include: Acknowledgment and upholding of human rights and modern slavery issues.
 Selection of suppliers that consider modern slavery aspects.
 Encouragement of suppliers to adopt a 'continuous. improvement' approach on their modern slavery response.
 Consideration of human rights and modern slavery in contractual requirements from the planning phase to operations.
 Inclusion of supplier audits in contractual requirements to keep engagement and demonstrate improvement in the supplier selection and evaluation process.
 Materials Rso-1 Resource strategy development IS v2.1 credit aligns to: The development of a Resource use strategy that identifies risks related to materials (including offshore supply chains and migrant labour).
 The consideration of the End-of-Life of the asset when setting up Resource Efficiency targets (including labour hire and working conditions when managing the end-of-life processing materials, i.e., recycling).
 Legacy Hea-1 Community health and well-being Leg-1 Leaving a lasting legacy IS v1.2 and IS v2.1 credits align to: A long-term focus of the project or asset to improve industry standards for assessing and managing modern slavery issues on material risk supply chains.
-Workforce Sustainability • Wfs-1 Jobs, Skills and Workforce Planning IS v2.1 credit aligns to: The increase of capacity and capability of a project team to identify, assess and respond to modern slavery risk when procuring goods and services including subcontractors.
+Workforce Sustainability Wfs-1 Jobs, Skills and Workforce Planning IS v2.1 credit aligns to: The increase of capacity and capability of a project team to identify, assess and respond to modern slavery risk when procuring goods and services including subcontractors.